-Our Arists in Residence for 2012 were writer and performance storyteller Sally Pomme Clayton and visual artist Jim Lockey.
-Sally presented four performances in Swedenborg Hall, culminating in her final piece, Night Visit which was premiered to a capacity audience on 20 October 2012.
-On the same evening, Jim opened his site-specific exhibition, featuring three new works in response to Swedenborg's writing, installed througout Swedenborg House.
+Our artists in residence for 2012 were writer and performance story-teller Sally Pomme Clayton and visual artist Jim Lockey.
+Sally presented four performances in Swedenborg Hall, culminating in her final piece Night Visit which was premiered to a capacity audience on 20 October 2012.
+On the same evening, Jim opened his site-specific exhibition featuring three new works in response to Swedenborg's writing, installed througout Swedenborg House.
 Both events formed part of the Bloomsbury Festival 2012.
-The Society is preparing two publications, featuring interviews with each of the artists.
-These will be released in 2013.

-We have one confirmed Artist in Residence for 2013: the painter Peter Cartwright, who has exhibited internationally and is represented in the UK by Bend in the River gallery.
-Peter's final exhibition will open on 17 October 2013.
+Our artist in residence for 2013 was painter Peter Cartwright, who has exhibited internationally and is represented in the UK by Bend in the River gallery.
+Peter's final exhibition was opened on 17 October 2013.